cheukchuen/swiftui-landmarks/README.md

 ## Handling User Input

 In the Landmarks app, a user can flag their favorite places, and filter the list to show just their favorites.
 To create this feature, you’ll start by adding a switch to the list so users can focus on just their favorites, and then you’ll add a star-shaped button that a user taps to flag a landmark as a favorite.

+### Notes

+- Because you use state properties to hold information that’s specific to a view and its subviews, you always create state as `private`.

+- When you make changes to your view’s structure, like adding or modifying a property, you need to manually refresh the canvas.